一関のもち文化

 History

 Mochi began to be consumed in this region around 400 years ago during the Edo era.
 At the order of the lord of the Date clan who governed the region, it was customary to offer mochi to the gods on the 1st and 15th of every month and pray for peace.
-However, the poor farmers were unable to eat proper mochi, and were eating a lower grade type called 'Shiina mochi' which is a mixture of rice scraps and unsavory grain.
+However, the poor farmers were unable to eat proper mochi, and were eating 'Shiina mochi' which is a mixture of rice scraps and unsavory grain.
 The origin of the flourishing mochi culture came as a result of the efforts of those farmers trying to figure out how to eat shiina mochi in more palatable ways.
 There are now around 300 variations, from traditional to contemporary mochi recipes.

 The ritual of 'mochi honzen' is a formal full-course meal of mochi which is incredibly profound.
 For something that looks so simple, there is a meaningful reason to each part of the meal.
 Restaurants in Ichinoseki have focused on preserving and relaying the tradition of mochi cuisine and offer chances to experience a full-course meal of mochi.